-Tables \ref{tab:simu_mse} -- \ref{tab:simu_mspey} display the performance of the WMPR model in the estimation of robot strengths and prediction of match scores and outcomes.
-In Table \ref{tab:simu_mse}, estimated robot strengths from the WMPR model are significantly improved by the TCL method with the $\text{MSPEB}_{\text{P}}$ for $\sigma \leq 5.528$ or $\sigma \geq 22.112$ under model M1 and for $\sigma = 2.569$ or $\sigma \geq 20.549$ under model M2.
-The mean squared error (MSE) of estimated robot strengths from the WMPR model is, however, slightly smaller than the MSE of estimated robot strengths from a model selected by the $\text{MSPE}_{\text{Y}}$ criterion in the TCL method for $\sigma = 11.056$ under model M1 and for $5.137 \leq \sigma \leq 10.275$ under model M2.
-In an attempt to alleviate overparameterization of the WMPR model, the advantage of identifying clusters of robot strengths still exceeds the disadvantage of introducing additional biases and variances of estimated number of clusters and clusters of robots.
-The same conclusion can be made for the MINRs between the true cluster sets and cluster sets of the WMPR model and a model selected by the best criterion in the TCL method (Table \ref{tab:simu_minr}).
-Compared to the RCs between the true robot strengths and robot strengths of a model selected by the best criterion in the TCL method, that computed based on robot strengths of the WMPR model is notably lower for $\sigma \leq 11.056$ under model M1 and for $\sigma \leq 5.137$ under model M2; slightly lower for $\sigma = 22.112$ under model M1 and for $\sigma = 10.275$ under model M2; slightly higher for $\sigma = 44.223$ under model M1 and for $\sigma \geq 20.549$ under model M2.
-Details of these results are shown in Table \ref{tab:simu_rc}.
-To reduce the MSE of estimated robot strengths from the WMPR model for the case of extremely large values of $\sigma$, the established criteria in the TCL method tend to decrease the variance and increase the bias of estimated robot strengths from a selected optimal model.
-As a result, it will lower the RC between the true robot strengths and robot strengths of a selected optimal model.
-Overall, a significant gain in identifying clusters of robot strengths exceeds an insignificant loss in estimating robot strengths.
-In Tables \ref{tab:simu_msped} -- \ref{tab:simu_mspey}, the MSPE measures of the WMPR model are found to be overestimated for all values of $\sigma$ under models M1-M2.
+Tables \ref{tab:simu_mse} -- \ref{tab:simu_mspey} summarize the performance of the WMPR model in the estimation of robot strengths and prediction of match scores (or outcomes).
+In Table \ref{tab:simu_mse}, the mean squared error (MSE) of estimated robot strengths from the WMPR model is significantly improved by the TCL method with the $\text{MSPEB}_{\text{P}}$ criterion for $\sigma \leq 5.528$ or $\sigma \geq 22.112$ under model M1 and for $\sigma = 2.569$ or $\sigma \geq 20.549$ under model M2.
+The MSE of estimated robot strengths from the WMPR model is, however, slightly smaller than that of estimated robot strengths from a model selected by the $\text{MSPE}_{\text{Y}}$ criterion in the TCL method for $\sigma = 11.056$ under model M1 and for $5.137 \leq \sigma \leq 10.275$ under model M2.
+In an attempt to alleviate overparameterization of the WMPR model, the gain in identifying clusters of robot strengths still exceeds the loss in introducing additional biases and variances of estimated number of clusters and clusters of robots.
+The same conclusion can be further made for the MINR's in Table \ref{tab:simu_minr}.
+Compared to the RC of the true model and a model selected by the best criterion in the TCL method, the RC of the true model and the WMPR model (see Table \ref{tab:simu_rc}) is notably lower for $\sigma \leq 11.056$ under model M1 and for $\sigma \leq 5.137$ under model M2; slightly lower for $\sigma = 22.112$ under model M1 and for $\sigma = 10.275$ under model M2; slightly higher for $\sigma = 44.223$ under model M1 and for $\sigma \geq 20.549$ under model M2.
+To reduce the MSE of estimated robot strengths from the WMPR model for the case of extremely large values of $\sigma$, the established criteria in the TCL method tend to increase the bias and decrease the variance of estimated robot strengths from a selected optimal model.
+As a result, it will lower the RC of the true model and a selected optimal model.
+In Tables \ref{tab:simu_msped} -- \ref{tab:simu_mspey}, the MSPE measures of the WMPR model are found to be overestimated for all values of $\sigma$ under models M1 and M2.
 The conclusion for the MSE of estimated robot strengths can also be made for the predictive performance of the WMPR model and our selected optimal models in terms of the MSPE measures.